Inglesina Net Review

 The Inglesina took 5:55 minutes to put together from unpacking to ready to use.
 It does not require any tools and the instructions are about average, though sometimes hard to follow.

-The Net earned a 4 out of 10 for maneuverability.
-Pushing and turning on flat surfaces is easy enough, but the stroller could be more responsive and is somewhat wobbly with vibration in the handles.
+The Net pushing and turning on flat surfaces is easy enough, but the stroller could be more responsive and is somewhat wobbly with vibration in the handles.
 Things get worse on uneven terrain with more difficulty than flat surfaces and increased resistance from the dual front wheel design that historically we have found to be poor movers.

 The Inglesina has front-wheel suspension only, no leg rest and a disappointing recline that combined limits the comfort factor for passengers.
 The handles are foam covered, but it doesn't buffer the vibrations you will feel when pushing even on smooth surfaces where vibration should be almost nil.

-The Inglesina earned a 6 of 10 for quality.
 Given the price, the Net manages fairly well in this metric where most of the higher scoring options had prices to match.
 The Net has plastic wheels and a mesh seat for added airflow.
 The overall look is nice, but the components could be of higher quality for better performance or additional features.

 Inglesina offers a few accessories that can make life with the Net a little more convenient.